-“Recruiting is our biggest bottleneck,” said one of the CEO’s I’m working with.
+“Recruiting is our biggest bottleneck,” said the CEO.
 The conversation went downhill from there as he expressed his frustration with the process (or lack thereof), the quality of candidates they were seeing and a general lack of urgency.
 “I need you to fix this if we are going to scale.”

 Ah.
 My dream scenario.

 I show up on my first day to start the assessment process and while a full assessment takes several weeks to complete, the CEO wanted some feedback at the end of the very first day.
 No pressure.

 The first order of business was to attend the weekly recruiting team meeting.
 Awesome.
 Nothing beats firsthand observation of the team and I’ll get insight into their process and hear about their challenges.
 I sit at the end of the table, listening intently.
 The roles they are discussing demonstrate their knowledge of the business (check), they have control of their candidates through the process (double check), and there is a strong understanding of the prioritization of roles relative to the business demands (triple check).

 The discussion turns to specific challenges they are having with the hiring managers (a term I hate by the way).
 One by one I heard about hiring managers who haven’t given them a job description, filled out a scorecard, told them what they are looking for, they are waiting for feedback and on and on and on.
 Excuse after excuse.
 Lazy.
 Unacceptable.

 This is when my head almost exploded.